-Fire Safety in new and altered Shops or Departmental Stores is subject to the Building Regulations and the guidance for fire matters can be found on my page on Fire Safety in New, Extended or Altered Buildings.
+Fire Safety in new and altered Shops or Departmental Stores is subject to the Building Regulations.

-The most appropriate guide for Shops and Departmental stores is likely to be Guide 1 – Offices and shops and can be downloaded at the Department of Communities and Local Government web site.
+The most appropriate guide for Shops and Departmental stores can be downloaded as Guide 1 – Offices and shops on the Department of Communities and Local Government web site.

-Shops are considered to be a moderate fire risk and fires usually occur as the result of some bodies carelessness and arson attacks are not unknown.
-The risks are similar to those in Offices however the level of risk varies as a result of the number of customers and the time the premises are occupied, the five principle risk are,
+Shops are considered to be a moderate fire risk and fires usually occur as the result of carelessness, however, arson attacks are not unknown.
+The risks are similar to those in Offices and the level of risk varies as a result of the number of customers and the time the premises are occupied.
+The five principle risks are,

-- Electrical Appliances can be a source of fire if they have been subjected to misuse and occasionally, electrical faults can occur on apparatus, usually because they have not been serviced regularly.
-All electrical equipment should be tested annually and keep the staff informed of the possible dangers associated with the different types of equipment.
+- Electrical Appliances can be a source of fire if they have been subjected to misuse.
+Occasionally, electrical faults can occur on apparatus, usually because they have not been serviced regularly.
+All electrical equipment should be tested annually.
+Keep staff informed of the possible dangers associated with the different types of equipment.

-- Tradesmen on the premises, especially those that use apparatus that is capable of starting a fire, like blow lamps, gas torches, metal angle cutters, etc. One needs to ensure a high degree of supervision with suitable fire fighting equipment available during and after their presence.
-Give the area they have been working in a through inspection and make sure no hot spots or small fires have been missed.
+- Tradesmen on the premises, especially those that use apparatus that is capable of starting a fire, such as blow lamps, gas torches, angle grinders etc. Ensure a high degree of supervision with suitable fire fighting equipment available during and after their presence.
+Give the area they have been working in a thorough inspection and make sure no hot spots or small fires have been missed.

-During training sessions as well as detailing and practicing fire procedures some time should be devoted to emphasising simple fire precautions in an attempt to stop fires happening.
-Not only is fire training in most premises required under law it also makes sense, half an hour spent before the fire may prevent the fire in the first place and can save lives.
+During training sessions, in addition to practicing fire procedures, some time should be devoted to emphasising simple fire precautions to stop fires happening.
+Not only is fire training in most premises required under law, it also makes sense, half an hour spent training may prevent the fire in the first place and can save lives.
 For further information go to Staff fire safety training.

 Arson is the single most common cause of fire in business premises and 45% of all serious fires are a result of arson.
 Much of this is not targeted and the vast majority of arson attacks are down to opportunist vandalism.
-Apart from the need to comply with the law the Responsible Person has a duty to himself and his business to reduce this risk to as low as reasonable possible.
-Information to assist you, to achieve these aims, go to my page on How to Combat Arson
+Apart from the need to comply with the law, the Responsible Person has a duty to reduce this risk to as low as reasonably possible.
+Information to assist you can be found on How to Combat Arson